 This type of proactive embedded computing will be hidden inside the fabric of our lives and our environment.
 It will be inside the fabric of the real city creating a new emergent data city.
 The real world will become virtualized into an archive retrieval system using such a system.
 The emergent city is a sense city embedded with millions of computers to re-engage with the urban fabric and to enable new artistic metaphors within city space.
 It will enhance out experience of city space as well as monitor both the the environment but out condition and movement and place within the city space.
 This brings up data regulation as the control of these systems increasingly become part of a data marketplace.

 Other technology observations.

-But overall; as a practise based artist such a complicated technology I have to say it been at times a serious struggle.
+But overall; as a practice based artist such a complicated technology I have to say it been at times a serious struggle.
 This is because most of the technology research has been hampered not by my ambitions for the project but by the unstable nature of the technologies, connections and networked involved.
-As well as the poorly supported manuels that are at best misleading and at worst just wrong. ( see the blog for tech workarounnd and solutions).
+As well as the poorly supported manuel's that are at best misleading and at worst just wrong. ( see the blog for tech workarounds and solutions).